daysgobye/quick-n-easy/packages/quick-n-easy-orm/README.md

 ### Filters & Pagination?
 Who Cares?

 If you're worried about filtering or pagination in SQL, maybe this isn’t for you.
 Oh wait, did you really just say "pagination"?
 Buddy, **you're not going to have so many rows that you can’t filter them in JavaScript**.
-Because if you could, you wouldn’t be here looking for **SimpleORM**, right?
+Because if you could, you wouldn’t be here looking for **QuickNEasyORM**, right?
 You’re looking for something light and fast, not a bloated mess of features you’ll never need.

 ### You Know SQL?
 You Don’t Need to Know This Package.

 If you’re one of those people who thinks "SQL is the only way", don’t even bother.
 This package is made for **people who don’t know SQL**, and that’s perfectly fine.
 You know what you shouldn’t be doing?
 Writing classes to create `list()`, `get()`, `insert()`, `update()` functions.
-You know what’s better? **Letting SimpleORM do all that for you**.
+You know what’s better? **Letting QuickNEasyORM do all that for you**.
 It's called productivity.

 ### N+1 Query Problem?
 Yep, It's Here.
 And We Don’t Care.

 Oh, the **N+1 query problem**?
 Yeah, it's there.
 And guess what?
 We don’t care.
 Why?
 Because **nobody’s using your app anyway**.
 But if you’ve got real users and that N+1 problem is giving you a headache?
 Hey, congratulations.
 You've got a *good problem*.
 Go upgrade to something fancier, like Drizzle.
-SimpleORM?
+QuickNEasyORM?
 It’s for people who don’t want to deal with over-engineering their app.
 It’s quick, it’s dirty, and it **works**.

 ### Column Types: The Basics